Objectives

 - Encourage the participation of the Arab region countries in the Regional Group’s meetings, forums, workshops and other SG5 events;

-- Encourage the Arab countries to contribute actively to SG5 work, particularly in developing or revising ITU-T Recommendations;
+- Encourage the Arab countries to contribute actively to SG5 work, particularly in developing or revising ITU-T Recommendations and take active roles in SG5 such as Rapporteur, Associate Rapporteurs, or Editors;

 - Promote Arab countries' active involvement in discussions on environment, e-waste, EMF, climate change, circular economy, and related topics, especially when meetings are held in the Arab region;